thesouthlandacademy.com

 Grades 11-12

-Dual Chemistry is a year-long class with lectures once a week on Tuesdays at Southland.
-Students taking other Southland classes are given a free study hall on Thursdays.
+Dual Chemistry is a year-long class with lectures once a week on Thursdays at Southland.
+Students taking other Southland classes are given a free study hall on Tuesdays.
 Labs are scheduled every other Monday on Johnson County Community College's campus.
 Students will relate atomic structure to chemical systems, calculate the amount of material used in chemical reactions, use the periodic table as an aid to understanding chemical systems and interpret chemical reactions.
 Lab includes experiments of a qualitative and quantitative nature that support topics from General Chemistry I Lecture will be carried out.

 corequisites: College Algebra - if student does not meet the math prerequisite outlined above.